Shyam Benegal: The 1980s

 Following the success of these four films, Benegal was backed by star Shashi Kapoor, for whom he made Junoon (1978) and Kalyug (1981).
 The former was an interracial love story set amidst the turbulent period of the Indian Rebellion of 1857, while the latter was based on the Mahabharata and was not a big hit, although both won Filmfare Best Movie Awards in 1980 and 1982, respectively.

 Benegal's next film Mandi (1983), was a satirical comedy about politics and prostitution, starring Shabana Azmi and Smita Patil.
-Later, working from his own story, based on the last days of Portuguese in Goa, in the early 1960s, Shyam explored human relationships in Trikal (1985).
+Later, working from his own story, based on the last days of Portuguese in Goa, in the early 1960s, Shyam released Trikal (1985).

 Soon, Shyam Benegal stepped beyond traditional narrative films and took to biographical material to achieve greater freedom of expression.
 His first venture in this genre was with a documentary film based on Satyajit Ray's life, Satyajit Ray, in 1985.
 This was followed by works such as Sardari Begum (1996) and Zubeidaa, which was written by filmmaker and critic Khalid Mohamed.

 In 1985 he was a member of the jury at the 14th Moscow International Film Festival.